hpcleuven/VscDocumentation/source/access/generating_keys_with_openssh.rst

 You will need to generate a new key pair, when:

--  you don’t yet have a key pair that is dedicated for the VSC clusters, or
+-  you don’t yet have a dedicated key pair for the VSC clusters, or
 -  you forgot the passphrase protecting your private key, or
 -  or your private key was compromised.